When to use these real estate email templates

 Hi [Name],

 My recommendation is [brief recommendation].
-Reply here and I will draft the next response for review.
+If that works, I'll draft the next response.

 Best,